Where is Nigeria’s Thriving Middle-Class in 2021? The Youth Want to Know.

 Today, we are all concerned about the future of our economies, which has become incalculable because of the uncertain impacts of COVID-19; rising inequality, growing poverty, upward concentration of wealth, and climate change.
 Nigeria is facing such concerns and has a serious youth immiseration and deprivation problem.
 The culture of youth neglect has never been so insensitive.
 And yes, the middle class and the less well-off are the hardest hit.
 Upward mobility for the youth has become a phantom.The global mainstream and local media were keen in 2019 to tell the world 4.1 million Nigerian households, 2 to 6 percent of the population, were earning middle-class incomes because they go to the shopping malls and spend.
 Spending, not income was the driver of the boom.
 In 2020, an ominous year, those shopping malls were fleeing the country due to dwindling sales.

-Alas, Nigeria spends at least 50 percent of GDP on servicing loans; the economy is struggling.
+Hence, Nigeria spends at least 50 percent of GDP on servicing loans; the economy is struggling.
 The fastest-growing economic index for a nation is debt-interest payments.

-The bulk of income spent by the middle-classes in Nigeria does not come from legitimate or taxable sources; selling one’s labour to an employer for a wage, earning a profit from enterprises; and drawing rent from leasable assets owned.
+Nevertheless, the bulk of income spent by the middle-classes in Nigeria does not come from legitimate or taxable sources; selling one’s labour to an employer for a wage, earning a profit from enterprises; and drawing rent from leasable assets owned.
 Such observations give us strong indications that the Nigerian middle-class earners make extra money, if not most of their income, from hidden legitimate sources or hidden illicit ones.

 There are seven identifiable sources of income that finance middle-class spending and lifestyles listed in decreasing order of incidence;